zolaks/GameDB/README.md

 # GameDB
-GameDB is tool to store Steam detailed application list to a local database.
+GameDB is a tool to store Steam detailed application list to a local database.

 ## How it works?